tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <img src="/assets/img/integrations/audience_saved_audience.png">

 Go to the test page you have created.
 Verify that the experiment is running when the uploading of the experiment is done (approximately 2 minutes after saving an experiment).
 You can verify if the experiment is running by doing a hard refresh on the test page.
 Open the JavaScript console and execute `optimizely.activeExperiments`.
-The console will output an array with your experiment ID in it after hitting enter.
+The console will output an array with your experiment ID.

 <img src="/assets/img/integrations/active_experiments.png">